neuronmaker/ArbitraryPrecision/Reference.md

 ## Choice of library

 This library was designed as a personal challenge.
 I wanted it to be relatively easy to use and be relatively easy to understand, and since other (well maintained) libraries exist, I chose to make my library focus on demonstrating how it is done rather than making the most optimal implementation possible.
-Mission-critical applications should probably use a more established library such as [GMP](https://gmplib.org/)from the GNU foundation.
+Mission-critical applications should probably use a more established library such as [GMP](https://gmplib.org/) from the GNU foundation.

 #### Which header?